Academic Rhinology Fellowship

 Abundant research opportunities are available, although fellows are encouraged to concentrate on one or two major areas, thereby developing an academic niche during the course of the fellowship.
 Opportunities range from basic science bench work involving inflammatory and immunologic aspects of sinusitis to prospective and retrospective clinical studies of sinusitis management.

-The fellow will be encouraged to develop proposals for areas of research focus under the direction of the fellowship leadership, and are expected to present his/her work at the COSM and at the annual American Rhinologic Society meeting in September (fall) following completion of the training.
+Fellows will be encouraged to develop proposals for areas of research focus under the direction of the fellowship leadership and are expected to present their work at the COSM and at the annual American Rhinologic Society meeting in September (fall) following completion of the training.
 The fellow may also be offered opportunities to author chapters and review articles where Drs.
 Conley, Kern, Tan, Welch or Smith have been invited as senior author.

 Academic rhinology fellows are also expected to:

 - Provide mentorship to residents training in primary FESS and general otolaryngology cases

 - Manage of allergic disorders under the guidance of Northwestern University medical allergists in the Northwestern Sinus and Allergy Center